 Here's more info about those commands and how they work:

 git pruneidentifies orphaned git objects to be removed.

 git prunewith the "gc" standing for "garbage collection".
 Running this command will delete orphaned git objects and other unused project elements that are taking up your valuable disk space!

-If your project has been suspended for using too much disk space or you can no longer access the editor, please send a message to email@example.com so we can help you out.
+If your project has been suspended or you can no longer use the project editor, please send a message to firstname.lastname@example.org so we can help you out.
 Be sure to include the project name.